 - Two-factor authentication: Enhance login security by verifying user identities via their mobile device.

-Is the cloud secure?
+Is the cloud secure enough for law firms?

-5 potential benefits of the cloud
+5 Benefits of the cloud

-Best practices for legal cloud-based services
+Security best practices for legal cloud-based services

-While the cloud offers secure, useful options to help your law firm run more efficiently, not all cloud providers are the same.
-When considering legal cloud-based providers for your firm, it’s important to ask, at minimum, the following questions:
+The cloud offers secure, useful options to help your law firm run more efficiently.
+However, not all cloud providers are the same.
+To ensure your cloud services are secure, you need to effectively vet providers and prevent user errors.

 - Do they have a security team?
 A dedicated, experienced security team indicates that cybersecurity is a priority.